Florian-Thake/TeaScript-Cpp-Library/README.md

 All other classes / structures / types (including all its methods and members), and free functions are considered unstable and may change often or might be even removed entirely.

 Methods / Functions marked with
 - **DEPRECATED**: Try to migrate to the new available way as soon as possible.
-This method might be removed in the next (pre-)release.
+This method will be removed within some next (pre-)release.
-- **INTERNAL**: Don't use this methods.
+- **INTERNAL**: Don't use these methods.
 They are reserved for internal usage and may render your program unstable / unusable.
+You cannot rely on the functionaity / behavior / existence.
-- **EXPERIMENTAL**: This is a new functionality / technique which needs some feedback from practical usage and might be chaged slightly before it become stable (or it might be removed, if some issuse raised up.)
+- **EXPERIMENTAL**: This is a new functionality / technique and mighht be changed/modified after some feedback from practical usage before it becomes stable (or it might be removed/created in a new way from scratch, if some issuse raised up.)

 ## Can TeaScript be used for production already?